About Taylor

 Opportunities

-I am always looking for creative and curious people to join my group as graduate students, postdoctoral researchers, or undergraduate researchers.
+Prof. Perron is always looking for curious and creative people to join his group as graduate students, postdoctoral researchers, or undergraduate researchers.

 Graduate studies: The Department of Earth, Atmospheric & Planetary Sciences (EAPS) accepts applications for the PhD program each fall.
 Please visit the department website for more information.

-Undergraduate research: If you are interested in a position through MIT’s UROP Program, contact me or a member of my group, attaching a CV/resume and briefly explaining your interests.
+Undergraduate research: If you are interested in a position through MIT’s UROP Program, contact Prof. Perron or a member of his group, attaching a CV/resume and briefly explaining your interests.